antonkarl/iceErrorCorpus/README.md

 Citing the Error Corpus:

-Ingason, Anton Karl, Lilja Björk Stefánsdóttir, and Þórunn Arnardóttir.
-2020.
+Anton Karl Ingason, Lilja Björk Stefánsdóttir, Þórunn Arnardóttir, and Xindan Xu.
+2021.
 The Icelandic Error Corpus (IceEC).
-Version 0.9.4. (https://github.com/antonkarl/iceErrorCorpus)
+Version 1.1. (https://github.com/antonkarl/iceErrorCorpus)

 The project is funded by the Icelandic Government as a part of the Language Technology Programme for Icelandic 2019–2023 which is described in the following publication: